abid-mohamed/Mapping_the_Spatio-Temporal_Distribution_of_Burned_Areas_in_the_Amazon/1_data_analysis_&_missing_data/README.md

 <p align="center">
   <img src="img/2.3.lc.png"  width="60%" />
 </p>

+>> In this variable, we don't have any missing data.

 ### I.2.3.
 Precipitation
 >_Precipitation_ is measured in millimeters per hour, with a range between 0 and 3300.